ahstat/ahstat.github.io/_posts/2014-7-11-Introduction-particle-filters.md

+In the slides, I describe two important algorithms for particle filtering: the Sequential Importance Sampling algorithm (SIS) and the Sequential Importance Sampling Resampling algorithm (SISR).
+The example intends to show how the algorithms work, and to focus on the difference between them, especially through the weights degeneracy problem.

 I think it’s preferable to have read <a href="https://ahstat.github.io/Introduction-hmm/">the previous presentation (on discrete hidden Markov models)</a> before this one (on continuous hidden Markov models).

-In the following, I describe two important algorithms for particle filtering: the Sequential Importance Sampling algorithm (SIS) and the Sequential Importance Sampling Resampling algorithm (SISR).
-The example intends to show how the algorithms work, and to focus on the difference between them, especially through the weights degeneracy problem.

 Related contents:
 <ul>